 - The class teacher may suggest ways of how you can support your child.

-- Parent training courses are regularly advertised in our school newsletter and on the school website
+- Parent training courses are advertised in our school newsletter and on the school website

 - Teaching staff offer welcome meetings that direct you in the support you can offer through home learning in their reading, writing, maths and social development.

 - Regular parent review meetings.